jppf-grid/JPPF/containers/k8s/jppf/Readme.md

 When TLS is enabled (i.e. when `tls.enabled` is set to `"true"`), secure communication is configured with mutual authentication between JPPF driver and nodes, as well as between JPPF driver and clients, with the driver using separate trust stores for the clients and the nodes respectively.

-The layout of the vairous stores per JPPF component is as follows:
+The layout of the various stores per JPPF component is as follows:

 | Store type         | driver | node | client |
 |--------------------|:------:|:----:|:------:|